 Increased Infertility Risk for Obese Men

 Obesity in men lowers testosterone levels.
-Chronic low levels of testosterone affect how the testes function, which causes all hormones produced by them, to be out of balance.
+Chronic low levels of testosterone affect how the testes function, which causes all hormones produced by them to be out of balance.
 This may also lead to lowered function of producing mature sperm.
-Over time this may lead to male infertility.
+Over time, this may lead to male infertility.
 Research shows elevated levels of estrogen in obese men.
-The sperm of obese men are often abnormal, this increases risk for miscarriage and chromosomal defects in a developing embryo.
+The sperm of obese men are often abnormal; this increases risk for miscarriage and chromosomal defects in a developing embryo.
 Obese men also often have sexual dysfunction.

-New Research Shows Link Between Pituitary Function and Obesity Related Infertility…
+New Research Shows Link Between Pituitary Function and Obesity-Related Infertility…

 Doctor’s used to think that infertility in relation to obesity was due to chronically high insulin levels present in the body.
-It was thought that the high insulin levels over time made the muscles and other tissues unaffected by hormone’s signals.
-Researchers and Johns Hopkins University, led by Andrew Wolfe, discovered that despite chronically high insulin levels, due to obesity in mice, the pituitary gland still is receptive to the signal of insulin, and continues to be signaled to release fertility hormones.
+It was thought that the high insulin levels over time made the muscles and other tissues unaffected by the hormone’s signals.
+Researchers at Johns Hopkins University, led by Andrew Wolfe, discovered that despite chronically high insulin levels due to obesity in mice, the pituitary gland still is receptive to the signal of insulin, and continues to be signaled to release fertility hormones.
 This leads to an overabundance of fertility hormones, which disrupts the natural function of the reproductive system, and consequently leads to infertility.
 No human testing has been done to see if this is in fact the case for humans, but it completely shocked the doctors.
-The discovery firmly ties metabolism to fertility, which is forcing doctors too look at treating high insulin levels, associated with fertility issues, in a new way.
+The discovery firmly ties metabolism to fertility, which is forcing doctors to look at treating high insulin levels, associated with fertility issues, in a new way.
 They believe this will be extremely helpful for treating PCOS in the future.

 What You Can Do Today To Increase Fertility